69Nesta/Viewing-a-Raspberry-PI-datasheet/README.md

-# Europe Map
+# Viewing a Raspberry PI datasheet

-Hover over a country to display its name and flag.
+Hover over a component to display its name and purpose !

 ## Deployment